-On a typical day at BlackLine’s Los Angeles headquarters, BlackLine CEO and Founder Therese Tucker is fast on her feet, a blur of color as she sprints from one meeting to the next across three floors of the office tower that bears BlackLine’s name.
-A certified yoga instructor, she is equally nimble with words, a necessity given the arcane language of Finance & Accounting (F&A) that she has mastered.
-Her financial acumen and technological ingenuity have combined to make the work of thousands of accountants more efficient and humane, lowered the stress levels of internal auditors and given CFOs extraordinary visibility into their organizations’ business performance, informing smarter decisions to enhance competitive standing.
+During her tenure as CEO at BlackLine, Founder Therese Tucker was fast on her feet, a blur of color as she sprinted from one meeting to the next across four floors of the office tower that bears BlackLine’s name.
+A certified yoga instructor, she is equally nimble with words, a necessity given the arcane language of Finance and Accounting (F&A) that she has mastered.
+Her financial acumen and technological ingenuity have combined to make the work of hundreds of thousands of accountants more efficient and humane, lowered the stress levels of internal auditors and given CFOs extraordinary visibility into their organizations’ business performance, informing smarter decisions to enhance competitive standing.

 A software programmer at heart (and someone who deeply detests waste and inefficiency), she put her nose to the grindstone and developed the first automated solution for account reconciliations.
 BlackLine, as we know it today, was born, albeit Therese was the sole investor at the time, balancing two school-age children at home with the demands of a burgeoning enterprise.

-In subsequent years, she merged her two passions in technology and finance to the behest of Finance & Accounting organizations across the world, adding new functionalities that addressed the expressed problems of clients.
+In subsequent years, she merged her two passions in technology and finance to the behest of Finance and Accounting organizations across the world, adding new functionalities that addressed the expressed problems of clients.
 Under Therese’s direction, BlackLine also was first to market with enterprise-class SaaS (Software-as-a-Service) applications automating the entire financial close process.
 It was an open field and business grew exponentially.
-The company now has users in over 130 countries served by some 700 employees worldwide.
-The impressive client roster boasts such global household names as Boeing, British Gas, Costco, Dow Chemical, DuPont, eBay, Lafarge SA, Northrop Grumman, Qantas Airways, Saint Gobain and United Airlines, to cite just a few.
+The company now has users in approximately 150 countries served by over 1,300 employees worldwide.
+The impressive client roster boasts such global household names as Boeing, British Gas, Dow Chemical, DuPont, eBay, Northrop Grumman, Qantas Airways, Saint Gobain and United Airlines, to cite just a few.

-Altogether, BlackLine touts at least 25 customers in the Fortune 100 and 100 of the Fortune 500.
-The company also has penetrated the ranks of mid-sized companies, and has offices now in more than 10 cities around the world.
-Additional Europe and Asia offices are planned, as BlackLine continues to add global clients, demonstrating the increasing demand worldwide for software to automate key F&A processes.
+Altogether, BlackLine touts at least 25 customers in the Fortune 50 and half of the Fortune 500.
+The company also has penetrated the ranks of mid-sized companies and has offices now in more than 15 cities around the world as BlackLine continues to add global clients, demonstrating the increasing demand worldwide for software to automate key F&A processes.

-In addition, BlackLine is recognized by global technology industry research firm Gartner as a Leader in its Magic Quadrant for Cloud Financial Corporate Performance Management (FCPM) Solutions and as a pioneer in the cloud market for enhanced financial control and automation of FCPM.
+In addition, BlackLine has been repeatedly recognized by global technology industry research firm Gartner as a Leader in its Magic Quadrant for Cloud Financial Close Solutions and as a pioneer in the cloud market for enhanced financial control and automation.

 Therese’s leadership, passion and persistence have not gone unrecognized.
 BlackLine ranked No. 7 on the 2016 list of the ‘50 Fastest’ Women-Owned/Led Companies in the world, as reported in Fortune.
-BlackLine also has made the Software 500 list of the “world’s largest and best-performing software companies” for the past seven years, the Deloitte Tech Fast 500 for the past eight, and the prestigious Inc. 500/5000 for nine years in a row, joining the ranks of such high-growth brand name companies as Jamba Juice, Microsoft and Patagonia.
-BlackLine also has been named a Red Herring 100 Global Winner – recognizing the company as one of the “most innovative and promising” tech ventures in the world.
+That same year, BlackLine was named to Forbes’ inaugural ‘Cloud 100’.
+BlackLine also has made the Software 500 list of the “world’s largest and best-performing software companies” for the past nine years, the Deloitte Tech Fast 500 for the past ten, and the prestigious Inc. 500/5000 for ten years in a row, joining the ranks of such high-growth brand name companies as Jamba Juice, Microsoft and Patagonia.

 Many prestigious industry organizations have recognized Therese’s myriad accomplishments, as well.
-In 2010, Accounting Today selected her as one of '10 To Watch' in the accounting profession.
+In 2010, Accounting Today selected her as one of '10 To Watch' in the accounting profession; and then eight years later, in 2018, named her to their annual list of the ‘Most Influential People in Accounting’.
 In 2011, San Fernando Valley Business Journal honored her as a ‘Woman of the Decade’ for her continuous accomplishments in building and growing the software company.
-The same year, she earned the 2011 Stevie American Business Award for Software Executive of the Year, awarded the previous year to Oracle’s Larry Ellison!
+That same year, she earned the 2011 Stevie American Business Award for Software Executive of the Year, awarded the previous year to Oracle’s Larry Ellison!